+Split into North and South, Oban makes a brilliant touring base.
+Outwith the town you could spend days exploring castles, gardens, villages, beaches, forests, and fun and unusual attractions, from the power station hollowed into a mountain to boat trips where you can spot basking sharks and a host of other sea life.
 Oban itself is compact and it's easy to get round on foot.
 There are plenty of small galleries and independent stores to browse through, as well as the centrally-located local distillery, chocolate shop, and museum.
-Wander along the seafront to the ruined Dunollie Castle and the sandy beaches beyond - often, the sunsets are phenomenal.
+Wander along the seafront to the ruined Dunollie Castle and the sandy beaches beyond - the sunsets here are phenomenal.
 When it's time to relax or refuel, take your pick from the town's offering of pubs, cafés and restaurants.